 2. Tavern “Zorbas” (Kalamitsi)

-Definitely, one of the best taverns in this part of Greece is located in the town of Kalamitsi.
+One of the best taverns in this part of Greece is located in the town of Kalamitsi.
 It is a typical Greek tavern called “Zorbas”.
-You will recognise it by the colourful tablecloths, chairs in various colours, and tables along the shore, as well as on the beach.
-It is great for families with children, because you can let the children play in the sand, right next to your table.
+You will recognize it by the colorful tablecloths, chairs in various colors, and tables along the shore, as well as on the beach.
+It is great for families with children because you can let the children play in the sand, right next to your table.
 The tables in the sand are in the shade even when the sun is the strongest.
-The ambience is very pleasant, and you always have a view of the turquoise sea, colourful chairs, tablecloths and lamps, and it all creates that unique spirit of a traditional Greek tavern.
+The ambiance is very pleasant, and you always have a view of the turquoise sea, colorful chairs, tablecloths, and lamps, and it all creates that unique spirit of a traditional Greek tavern.

 What to eat?